 If you dream of owning a sunny villa in Italy, a cottage in Scotland or maybe a beachside apartment in the Caribbean, here are five essential tips to consider when looking for real estate overseas.

 1) Research Your Location

-You may already have a favorite destination in mind and be visualizing your life lazing by a swimming pool overlooking the Mediterranean Sea…on the other hand you may be interested in shopping around to find the best countries in which to buy a vacation home and make an investment into property.
+You may already have a favorite destination in mind and be visualizing your life lazing by a swimming pool overlooking the Mediterranean Sea…on the other hand, you may be interested in shopping around to find the best countries in which to buy a vacation home and make an investment into property.

-It’s wise to do a fair amount of research into any new destination and cover everything from foreign ownership of real estate rules, property taxes, the political and economic stability of a destination and also the investment potential a given country offers.
-With this information in hand it will be easier to make the right decision about which location suits your lifestyle objectives, budget and long term investment plans.
+It’s wise to do a fair amount of research into any new destination and cover everything from foreign ownership of real estate rules, property taxes, the political and economic stability of a destination, and also the investment potential a given country offers.
+With this information in hand, it will be easier to make the right decision about which location suits your lifestyle objectives, budget, and long-term investment plans.

 2) Employ Assistance

-Finding a realtor able to assist with your search for the perfect vacation home could save you time, effort and even money in the long run – although most realtors take commission from any sales they make of course!
+Finding a realtor able to assist with your search for the perfect vacation home could save you time, effort, and even money in the long run – although most realtors take a commission from any sales they make of course!
 But a local agent will understand the dynamics of their property market and be able to quickly and efficiently track down real estate bargains that match your vision for your vacation home overseas.

 Be aware that in some countries real estate agents neither have to be licensed nor qualified however and so take a recommendation if at all possible and tread carefully.

 If you need to raise a mortgage to pay for your vacation home you may need to re-mortgage your home or raise finance in your home country to fund the purchase because in many countries it is difficult for non-residents to get a mortgage and in some of the emerging property markets around the world there is no possibility to get a mortgage.